-When I was diagnosed two years ago with endometrial cancer, I felt my life closing in.
+When I was diagnosed with endometrial cancer, I felt my life closing in.
 Sometimes if I shut my eyes, I saw a black circle around me.
 The circle blocked out thoughts of everything but the cancer.
 My illness was all I could really focus on.

 Three weeks later, I had surgery, a complete hysterectomy.
 When I awoke, I heard the wonderful news: early stage cancer with a good prognosis.
 I felt the black circle opening up, and my life expanding again.